claudioaccolito/monthly-commit-report/README.md

 ## Troubleshooting

 - No output for some repos: ensure local `user.name` or `user.email` matches the commit author identity used in that repo.
+- `zdev` excluded: by default, repos under `zdev` won’t show up.
+To include them, set `EXCLUDE_DIRS=""`.
-- Run from the correct folder: the script assumes it is executed inside `work`.
+- Run from the correct folder: execute the script from inside `monthly-commit-report`.
 - Adjust scan depth or parallel jobs if it’s slow: `-maxdepth 4`, `PARALLEL_JOBS`.

 ## Notes

 - Parallel printing may interleave lines from different repos; the script buffers per-group day aggregation to avoid errors and preserves final summaries.
 - If you want strict ordering for repo outputs, adapt the script to buffer each repo’s block into temp files and collate by group/repo at the end.
 - Publishing: suitable for private repos.
 Before making public, sanitize sample outputs and avoid hardcoding personal emails/names; prefer env vars.